Jordyn Hadden

 Service Description

-In Developmental Editing, I provide comments on each page of your manuscript using the Comments feature of Microsoft Word Track Changes.
-I will also provide an editorial letter (10-20 pages) that summarizes the story’s overall strengths, areas of improvement, and recommended next steps.
-Once I return your manuscript, I offer a free follow-up consultation call during which you can ask any questions about revisions, brainstorming, etc.
+I also provide a 10- to 20-page Editorial Letter that summarizes your story’s overall strengths, areas of improvement, and recommended next steps.
+Once I return your manuscript, I offer a free follow-up consultation call, during which you can ask any questions about revisions, brainstorming, etc. You can schedule this call at any time within two months of receiving your edited manuscript.

 Investment